albar965/littlenavmap-manual/src/en/GLOSSARY.rst

   information which is not relevant for *Little Navmap*.

 Checkbox
-  An user interface element that allows to toggle a setting between two states (on and off) or three states (on, off and not applicable).
+  A user interface element that allows to toggle a setting between two states (on and off) or three states (on, off and not applicable).

 CSV